Eid al-Adha 2026 in Qatar: Everything you need to know

 Eid al-Adha is one of the most cherished periods of the year in Qatar, celebrated for generations.
-The city slows down, families come together and the celebrations light up the city.
+The city slows down, families come together and the celebrations light up the country.

 What is Eid al-Adha